alexriggio/BERT-LoRA-TensorRT/README.md

 * **LoRA BERT - Rank 8 (last four layers)**: BERT-base adapted with a low-rank approximation of rank 8, applied only on the last four layers

 ### Process

-Each of these models is initialized with pretrained weights obtained from the Hugging Face Hub.
-They are then fine-tuned with the training and validation sets using the training loop found in the `BERTTrainer`class.
-The models are then loaded with the weights from the epoch with the lowest validation loss and evaluated using the test set.

 Each model is initialized with pretrained weights from the Hugging Face Hub, then fine-tuned with the training and validation set using the training loop in the `BERTTrainer` class.
 The models are evaluated on the test set using weights from the epoch with the lowest validation loss.